NemProject/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.md

 * TOC
 {:toc}

-You will learn how to activate and start delegated harvesting in NEM NanoWallet.
-Additionally, you will learn two ways for harvesting.
-These are delegated harvesting on a remote server provided by somebody else, or learning how to use delegated harvesting by running a local NIS yourself.
+On this page you will learn how to activate and start delegated harvesting in NanoWallet.
+Additionally, you will learn two approaches for harvesting: delegated harvesting on a remote server provided by somebody else, and delegated harvesting by running a local NEM node yourself.

 **To activate and start delegated harvesting in NEM NanoWallet you need XEM account with at least a 10,000 XEM vested balance.**